Depression, Mood Disorders & Bipolar

 Common symptoms of depression include:

-Your Treatment Guide
+Your Depression Treatment Guide:

-If these treatments do not reduce symptoms, brain stimulation therapy may be another treatment option.
+Depression treatment typically involves medication, psychotherapy, or both.
+If these treatments do not reduce symptoms, brain stimulation therapy via Deep TMS may be a better treatment option for you.

 Brain Stimulation Therapy:

 For individuals facing depression, Transcranial Magnetic Stimulation (TMS) offers a non-invasive alternative.
 This treatment involves the use of magnetic fields to stimulate nerve cells in the brain, often requiring a period to demonstrate effectiveness, akin to antidepressants.
-TMS has emerged as a viable option for those with treatment-resistant depression, where traditional medications have not yielded significant improvement.
-By directly targeting specific areas of the brain associated with mood regulation, TMS can provide rapid relief from depressive symptoms.
-Alongside TMS, continuing with oral antidepressants or incorporating additional treatments like antipsychotic or anticonvulsant medications, or even unique antidepressants such as bupropion, can further optimize the management of depression.

 Psychotherapy: